girlsintechswitzerland/resources/recommendations/README.md

 - [Tech Inspired](https://anchor.fm/team-techface) - A podcast by tech face featuring the stories of women in tech in Switzerland.
 - [Your Undivided Attention](https://www.humanetech.com/podcast) - A podcast about how the tech industry impacts society and how we can help build more inclusive technology.

+*Please include a short description of the resource and sort resources alphabetically*